When did the guitar come to

 workers' and soldiers' clothes, was startled by the man's get-up, which

-reminded him of Hong Kong or Taiwanese
+Hong Kong or Taiwanese

 style.
 They went inside the house, which